-No. I always looked at photos, and I think when I was a kid I shot some with an instamatic camera, but I never really dabbled in it until I was an art major–or trying to be an art major–in college.
+No. I always looked at photos.
+I think when I was a kid I shot some with an instamatic camera, but I never really dabbled in it until I was an art major—trying to be an art major—in college.

 And that was when you were working at the Skate Ranch?

 Yeah.
-When I first started working at Del Mar I’d been off-and-on through junior college taking art classes and just General Ed.
+When I first started working at Del Mar, I’d been off-and-on through junior college taking art classes and just General Ed.
 I thought I would go into some sort of art field.
-About 8 months into working at the park I borrowed my roommate’s camera and shot a roll of film.
+About eight months into working at the park, I borrowed my roommate’s camera and shot a roll of film.
 It just kind of stemmed from that.

 Which art medium were you originally studying?

 I was taking some drawing classes, and I was into cartooning.
 I planned on going into some sort of cartooning or animation.

 I like it, but I think now I’m more interested in graphics and design than I am in cartoons.
 I mean, if it were now, I probably would have gone into that assigned field.
 I’m really attracted to that kind of stuff as it relates to photography.
 I think it affects my photography a lot.

 How does an interest in graphic design help your photography?